Shaping Magnetic Order by Local Frustration for Itinerant Fermions on a Graph

 Surprisingly, we also find a narrow region (III) close to $u=0.5$ where $S_{\rm total}$ is very small.
 Here the hole is confined in between the two frustrated plaquettes [Fig.~\ref{Fig3}(c)] and there are two domain walls at $\pm p$ separating regions of opposite magnetization [Fig.~\ref{Fig3}(f)].
 We have performed Density Matrix Renormalization Group (DMRG) simulations using the \texttt{block2} library \cite{block2} to extend the results from exact diagonalization to small values of $S_{\text{total}}$.

+The ferromagnetic backgrounds are not affected by system size and we find the same phase diagram up to $l=32$.
+In contrast, for exchange coupling $S_{\rm total} = 0 \; \forall u$ and the plaquettes do not behave collectively (see SM \cite{SuppMat}).

 {\it Grid with diagonal bonds}|To study the effect of building up frustration, we add diagonal bonds to a rectangular grid one at a time, with the same hopping $t>0$ on all bonds, and study the ground state using exact diagonalization.
-If the diagonals are drawn at random from a Shastry-Sutherland lattice \cite{SRIRAMSHASTRY19811069}, each of them reduces $S_{\rm total}$ by $1$.
+If the diagonals are drawn at random from a Shastry-Sutherland lattice \cite{SRIRAMSHASTRY19811069}, we find each of them reduces $S_{\rm total}$ by $1$.
 Even if the bonds are drawn without such a constraint, a similar behavior is reproduced [Fig.~\ref{Fig4}(a)].
 Based on the collective physics of two plaquettes (region IV in Fig.~\ref{Fig3}), we expect this reduction arises from the hole being shared by all the diagonals, each of which binds a singlet.
 Such a structure is supported by the spin correlations [see Fig.~\ref{Fig4}(b)] and agrees with \cite{cheng_shastry_sutherland_2004} for a regular Shastry-Sutherland lattice.
-It also shows that the total spin can be tuned throughout its range by varying the number of diagonal bonds.
+As before, we do not expect the physics to be limited by system size.

+It is surprising that a local change in topology would alter the collective ordering of a strongly correlated quantum system in such a predictable manner.
+This does not occur for exchange magnetism, where the diagonal bonds have $\langle \hat{S}_i . \hat{S}_j \rangle > 0$ (see SM \cite{SuppMat}).